oemof/exerpy/docs/exergoeconomic_analysis.rst

     users should validate results independently for critical applications.
 We welcome feedback and bug reports to help improve this feature.

+    In the actual implementation of the exergoeconomic analysis, the exergy of the material streams is split into thermal, mechanical and chemical parts.
+Therefore, `split_physical_exergy` should be set to `True`.
+This makes the exergoeconomic analysis not applicable to models simulated with Aspen.
+    For some components, such as combustion chambers, the chemical exergy is necessary as well.

 Exergoeconomic analysis provides a systematic methodology to quantify both the thermodynamic performance and the associated economic costs of energy‐conversion systems.
 Building upon exergy analysis, which accounts for